vipernet-xyz/viper-network/README.md

 Viper Network is building a Decentralised Physical Infrastructure Network (DePIN) protocol that provides a trustless RPC layer for Web3 applications to interact with blockchains in a decentralized way.

-Imagine us as a decentralized counterpart to Alchemy, where we leverage a network of individual nodes to offer a more secure, cost-effective, and reliable RPC solution for web3 applications.
+Imagine us as a decentralized counterpart to [Alchemy](https://www.alchemy.com/), where we leverage a network of individual nodes to offer a more secure, cost-effective, fast and reliable RPC solution for web3 applications.

 ## Installation